-- Trade Mark Database: In the IPI Trade Mark Database, you will find all Swiss trade marks and trade mark applications, and have access to international trade marks with protection extended to Switzerland.
+- Trade mark database: In the IPI's trade mark database, you will find all Swiss trade marks and trade mark applications, and have access to international trade marks with protection extended to Switzerland.
 In it, you can carry out an initial search for trade marks registered in Switzerland.
 However, please note that a search in this database is not sufficient to fully clarify whether there is any conflict between one sign and another.
-You can find more information on this in the help section of the Trade Mark Database.
+You can find more information on this in the help section of the trade mark database.

 - Professional searches: Searches for identical or similar trade marks protected in Switzerland can be carried out by a variety of professional providers.

 Harmonisation and partial revision of guidelines as of 1 July 2023

 The IPI simplifies IP rights management with new online services

 Online service providers are to remunerate use of journalistic works

 Conference on Intellectual Property & Sustainability at the University of Geneva